suculent/thinx-device-api/README.md

 # ☢ thinx-device-api

-Server application running on node.js.
-Serves as an IoT device registration endpoint.
-Should store device data using Couch or MongoDB.
+API Server running on node.js.

+• Serves as an IoT device registration endpoint while soring device data using remote CouchDB server.

+• Application is a back-end data provider (security agent) for RTM admin console running on the same server (currently on Apache, but should converge to node.js).

+• Provides control to a build server that pushes new firmware versions to client applications (FCM push) and devices (MQTT).

+## Supported IoT Platforms

+* ESP8266 (thinx-firmware-esp8266)
+* Expected: Arduino

 ## Prerequisites

+* Linux Server (possibly RasPi but not tested)
 * Application runs on HTTP port 7442 (possibly HTTPS 7441)
-* EAV Device with firmware version higher than 0.4.0
+* Admin runs on HTTPS port (443)

 ## Endpoints

+### /

+Redirects to web-app for authenticated user, otherwise returns `This is API ROOT.`

+### /logout

+Terminates current session.
+Redirects to web root.

 ### /api/login

 Authentication point, that client application must pass before performing authorized operations (view owner data, start builds, initiate OTA updates).
-Expects username and password as an input (POST body), returns `x-thx-session` cookie in case of valid authentication.
+Expects username and password as an input (POST body), returns session cookie in case of valid authentication.
-Session cookie can be used to access owner data or start owner/admin builds and its expiration is configurable in conf/node-session.json.
+Session cookie can be used to access owner data or start owner/admin builds and it is configurable in code using express.js

 ```
 curl -H "User-Agent: THiNX-Web" \